simhayn/Stock-Analysis/README.md

 **EDA**

 - Visualized the data with cufflinks-plotly.
-- Explored returns, rolling averages, volatility, and Bollinger Bands.
+- Explored returns, rolling averages, volatility and Bollinger Bands.

 **Forecasting**